 You will have the opportunity to learn and develop your leadership skills as a US Army officer.
 Commissioned officers are a diverse, competitive, and battle-hardened corps in today’s Army.
 As we mentioned in our previous post, there are four ways to get a commission in the United States Army: the United States Military Academy at West Point, the Reserve Officer Training Corps, and the United States Army Officer Candidate School at Fort Benning, Georgia.
-We hope you found the information we provided usefully.
+We hope you found the information we provided useful.
 Thank you for your time reading this!

 A Complete Pictorial History Of US Navy Uniforms From 1776 To 1967